Sundering of the Elves: Author

 J. R. R. Tolkien (1892–1973) is best known as the author of the high fantasy works The Hobbit and The Lord of the Rings.
 He was a professional philologist, an expert in the changes in words between languages.
 He created a family of invented languages for Elves, carefully designing the differences between them to reflect their distance from their imaginary common origin.
 He stated that his languages led him to create the invented mythology of The Silmarillion, to provide a world in which his languages could have existed.
 In that world, the splintering of the Elvish peoples mirrored the fragmentation of their languages.

 Awakening of the Elves

 In Tolkien's legendarium, the Elves awoke at Cuiviénen, a bay on the eastern side of the Sea of Helcar, on the continent of Middle-earth, where they were divided into three tribes: Minyar (the Firsts), Tatyar (the Seconds) and Nelyar (the Thirds).
 After some time, they were summoned by the Vala Oromë, the huntsman, to live with him and the other Valar in Valinor, on Aman.
 The Eldar are those who accepted the summons.
 Their name, literally Star People, was given to them by Oromë, in their own language, Primitive Quendian.
 The Avari are those who refused the summons.
-Half of the Avari (meaning "refusers") came from the largest tribe, the Nelyar, but most of the Nelyar went on the journey.
+Half of the Avari (the "refusers") came from the largest tribe, the Nelyar, but most of the Nelyar went on the journey.